John Glendy: Republican preacher

 Glendy was denounced in print by James Spottswood, agent in Magherafelt for the Salters Company of London (original Plantation undertakers and landowners).
 Glendy of Maghera is tainted with the blackest of principles of revolution to king George the 3rd and all his loyal subjects in this kingdom.
 His many sermons are but discourses containing treason.
-We know that he and many so-called members of his meeting attended at mass in full regimentals of a rebel army out of the king’s peace.
-We have seen him on divers occasions with the popish priest of Magherafelt in that union of the Romish church, with whom he does conspire against this realm.
+We know that he and many so-called members of his meeting attended mass in full regimentals of a rebel army out of the king’s peace.
+We have seen him on diverse occasions with the popish priest of Magherafelt in that union of the Romish church, with whom he does conspire against this realm.
 In the delivery of a discourse in the Meeting House [Glendy's church], papists were present.
-On the pulpit was printed in black letters “Vive La Republique,” out of honor to the blood revolution in France.
+On the pulpit was printed in black letters “Vive La Republique,” out of honour to the blood revolution in France.

 As war with the new French Republic and increased repression at home banished hopes for reform, the talk among the United Irishmen was no longer of breaking the Ascendancy's monopoly of representation, but of an Irish Republic.
 Church elder, Watty Graham and other National Guard officers organised for an insurrection.
 On June 7, 1798, they mustered hundreds (by some reports, 5000) men in Maghera.
 But before he could advance them beyond the town, the rebels (with few firearms and no artillery) dispersed on news of the rebel defeat at Antrim and the approach of Crown forces.

 In the weeks that followed, the Tipperary Militia, Catholic conscripts under English officers, tore up the interior of Glendy's church for firewood.
 Rather than accept this indignity, the congregation fired the building and burnt to the ground with the church registers and the muster rolls of the National Guard.

-After a few days Glendy surrendered himself.
-There is an account that places Glendy on June 8th in a "council of war" with Graham, the county's United Irish commander William McKeever (a Roman Catholic), and Thomas Clarke from Swatragh (deciding on what they hoped would be a covered withdrawal).
+After a few days, Glendy surrendered himself.
+There is an account that places Glendy on June 8 in a "council of war" with Graham, the county's United Irish commander William McKeever (a Roman Catholic), and Thomas Clarke from Swatragh (deciding on what they hoped would be a covered withdrawal).
 But Glendy was convicted for sedition rather than treason, and like Thomas Ledlie Birch, William Steel Dickson, William Sinclair, prominent Presbyterian clerics similarly identified with the rebel cause, he was allowed American exile.
 Together with his wife, Elizabeth Cresswell, and six children, he sailed for Norfolk, Virginia.